 I feel comfortable using maple syrup as a sugar substitute.
 It tastes good and has the bonus of vitamins and minerals.
 When I am craving sugar (I try to ignore this when I can), I sometimes eat a spoonful of maple syrup.
 This is quite satisfying.

 Dark and robust or dark and very strong maple syrup can be used instead of honey or corn syrup in your favorite recipes.

 1 t cinnamon

 Mix together and spread on your toast.
 Healthy bread such as Ezekiel bread makes the best toast.

 Whip together butter and as much maple syrup as you like.
 It is delicious on rolls or biscuits.
 Yummy!
-When my mother was a child she often had corn syrup mixed with butter on toast for breakfast.
-We ate it often also.
+When my mother was a child she often had corn syrup mixed with butter on toast for breakfast or just dipped buttered toast in corn syrup.
+We also ate it often for breakfast as children.
 Maple butter is so much better and so much healthier.